griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

 ```

 ### More exploration
 At this point, it will be helpful to move out of R and further explore our results locally.
 For the remainder of the exercise we are going to focus on the results from GO.
-We will also use an online tool to visualize how the GO terms we uncovered are related to each other.
+We will use an online tool to visualize how the GO terms we uncovered are related to each other.

 ```R
 write.table(fc.go.cc.p.up,"/home/ubuntu/workspace/rnaseq/de/htseq_counts/fc.go.cc.p.up.tsv",quote = F,sep = "\t",col.names = T,row.names = T)